 If you do nothing else, remember this: feed your kids.
 Feed everyone in the car.
 It can be difficult to predict where you’ll be, let alone the dining options along the way.
 Buy a cooler.
 Stop by the grocery store before you leave.
 You’ll save a lot of money and spare your nerves.
 There is no legal way of calming a “hangry” 12-year-old.
 All reason goes out the window when you miss a meal.
 You have to be preemptive about it, pushing healthy snacks into their little hands before the situation spirals out of control.

 No, parents, not video games.
-I’m talking about real interactive games that keep the kids engaged with one another in a peaceful way.
+I’m talking about real interactive games that keep the kids engaged with one another in a peaceful way during the road trip.
 Card games are a favorite for us.
 My daughter, for some reason, can’t lose at “Go Fish.”
 “I Spy” may be the most popular nonelectronic road game, but there are plenty of others.
 A meaningless exercise?
 Not really, because the games teach important interpersonal relationship skills.
-Also, they keep the kids from trying to push each other out an open window.
+Also, they keep the kids from trying to push each other out an open window, or from getting bored.

 In-car entertainment has come a long way since the 70s.
 If I remember correctly, our Dodge Monaco had an eight-track tape.
 The Infiniti offers a state-of-the-art sound system with satellite radio.
-When you’re in the car for hours at a time, you can really start to explore the musical landscape.
+When you’re on a road trip with kids for hours at a time, you can really start to explore the musical landscape.
 Our presets are eclectic, ranging from the reggae station, The Joint, to the disco station, to Studio 54.
 Classic tunes are great conversation-starters (“I remember when this song was popular.”)
 But they can also be conversation enders.
 How so?
 When an argument breaks out in the back seat, there’s no better way to distract the kids than with the mellow sounds of Bob Marley or an extended drum solo from the Grateful Dead.

 Giving the kids a stake in the road trip can make a world of difference.
 They may not be able to make the big decisions, like where to go, but they can certainly make some of the little ones.
 For example, how do we get there?
 Where do we stop for lunch?
 What kind of groceries or snacks do you want to buy for the trip?
 The more empowered they feel, the smoother the trip.
 By the way, this works for adults, too.
 No one likes to be stuck in a car with a petty tyrant, dictating where you go, when you go there, how you get there, when you stop, and when you start again.
 And here’s why: When the passengers lose control, they start to fight among themselves.
 Give them a little decision-making ability, and they won’t fight as much.